Welcome to the wrap-up blog post of the System Collaboration Blog Book, its last blog post!

 For more explanation about the variability chain of symptoms, please see this blog post for a thorough deep dive.

 Measurements as in the picture above is many times really contra productive.
 In the same way as inspections will not make the quality of a product better, the same goes with measurements.
 When you measure, it is already too late, you cannot get faster or get the right product by having measures, especially not the latter.
-Instead measures are treacherous since they easily sub-optimise, meaning bad side effects, and/or is easy to game.
+Instead, measures are treacherous since they easily sub-optimise, meaning bad side effects, and/or is easy to game.
 One example is to measure number of features delivered in a certain amount of time.
 The risk is then that the features are made shorter and then it will look like that there is a great progress.
 And if someone erroneously think that smaller batches are always better since feedback is faster as described above, they think that a better measure and smaller batches is the perfect match.
 An objective question is then; why didn’t you have a smaller feature size from start?
 And don’t forget the risk of sub-optimisation when user stories and features repeatedly get smaller, since in product development, reduction and aggregation has never been valid as in production.
 And will never be neither.

 Instead of measures we can follow Toyota thinking, doing continuous problem-solving and Continual improvements on the parts and wholeness, but only measures on the whole factory.
 They know that any problem-fixing or Continual improvement on the parts/teams or the whole factory, is the one and only way to make Toyota better on the whole factory, so why measure the teams’ efficiency.
 By measuring on the whole factory, Toyota avoids both gaming and sub-optimisation, where the latter is harder to do in production compared to product development.

 Do not forget that our adaptiveness as humans, makes our organisation a complex adaptive system, which means that we will always get some degraded outcome from even a low-performing organisation with many problems.
 But, at the same time our adaptiveness can of course never solve our organisational problems (symptoms) because it is impossible to solve symptoms.
-But, our adaptiveness can neither solve the root causes, since the root causes are limitations within ourselves, so we need to change our organisation.
+But, our adaptiveness can neither remove the root causes, since the root causes are limitations within ourselves, so we need to redesign our organisation.
 This means that every time our organisations do not fulfil our organisational definition, we have built-in organisational problems (symptoms), that only will get worse if we try to solve the symptoms directly.
 These organisational problems will for sure give us narratives, which are really easy to grab at any occasion.

 We can, as stated before, also build an organisation from scratch, since we have the definition of our organisation.
-Already now I think you understand that a good organisation will be a true mix of agile product development, Lean product development and the traditional organisations with projects, the first good at the soft people side and the last good at the hard activity side and scaling, and the middle on good at both.
+Already now I think you understand that a good organisation will be a true mix of agile product development, Lean product development and the traditional organisations with projects, the first good at the soft people side and the last good at the hard activity side and scaling, and the middle is good at both.
 And it does not matter if we build the organisation from scratch, or by organisational problem-solving, both are terrific ways to make an awesome organisation.

 And as you were promised from start, no rocket science in sight, only this: